gamebeardhs/pokerbot-api/replit.md

 A comprehensive FastAPI-based poker advisory service that provides mathematically optimal Game Theory Optimal (GTO) decisions using advanced poker analysis.
 The system implements a complete 6-phase professional poker bot with circuit breaker protection, stealth detection, GPU acceleration, enhanced GTO analysis, turn detection, and anti-detection measures.
 All phases work seamlessly together providing expert-level poker decisions while maintaining maximum stealth and avoiding detection.
 The system has been comprehensively tested with 97.6% success rate and is ready for professional poker advisory use.

-**WINDOWS COMPATIBILITY ACHIEVED**: The system is now fully compatible with Windows desktop installation without requiring OpenSpiel, making it accessible for all users while maintaining full functionality through mathematical approximations.
+**WINDOWS OPTIMIZATION COMPLETED**: The system is now fully optimized for Windows desktop with specialized setup scripts, dependency management, performance optimizations, and one-click startup.
+Includes Windows-specific installations, firewall configuration, and desktop shortcuts for seamless operation.

 ## Recent Major Enhancements (August 2025)